spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-merchant-feature-integration.md

 ### 9) Import data

 To import data:
-1. Prepare merchant profile data according to your requirements using our demo data:
+1. Prepare merchant profile data according to your requirements using the demo data:

 <details>